nemergent/MCPTT-Wireshark-Dissector/README.md

 ## Permanent install

-To add the dissector to your permanent dissector library, you can copy the mcptt.lua file to the following folder.
+To add the dissector to your permanent dissector library, you can copy all lua files to the following folder.

-    ~/.wireshark/plugins/mcptt.lua
+    ~/.wireshark/plugins/

 Note that the `~` (tilde) symbol usually expands into your current user's home folder in most of the Linux/Mac shells.